 Fonda

-Another insanely popular Mexican restaurant in Park Slope is Fonda, located on 7th Avenue who also have a location in Chelsea.
+Another insanely popular Mexican restaurant in Park Slope is Fonda, located on 7th Avenue which also have a location in Chelsea.

 Chef Roberto Santibañez (and cookbook author) brings a menu chocked full of contemporary Mexican cuisine that pair perfectly with their insanely good margaritas.
 The quality shows here as they hand-press their tortillas made to order and he brings the medley of incredible flavors from Oaxaca and Mexico City to all of his dishes here in NYC.